Software Developer Salaries in Japan

 45 - 49 ¥7.0 million

-Salary by Gender
+Salary by gender

-Comparison: The Wage Structure Basic Statistical Survey
+Comparison: the Wage Structure Basic Statistical Survey

 The Wage Structure Basic Statistical Survey provides a breakdown of compensation by experience and gender.
+We used this to calculate the wage gap, and saw that women software creators earned less than men across all levels of experience.

 Comparison: Forkwell

-Experience Under ¥5M ¥5M - ¥8M ¥8M plus
+Experience Under ¥5M ¥5M - ¥8M ¥8M Plus

 Women Men Women Men Women Men